node-gh/gh/README.md

 -   For list based commands (_like listing prs, issues, or repos_) we **default to 30**
 -   That means if you ran `gh pr` you would see a max of 30 pull requests
--   If you would like to see more, we will prompt your in your terminal to see the next batch
+-   If you would like to see more, we will prompt you in your terminal to see the next batch
 -   You can set your page size up from `1` to `100`

 ```json